nathanfx330/blog/content/posts/redleaf-ai-assistant/index.md

 This addition transforms Redleaf from a purely passive knowledge engine into a **side-by-side AI assistant** — helping you reason, synthesize, and interact with your own document corpus in a **personal, private, and modular way**.

 ```

----

-✅ Changes made:

-- All **diplomatic / estate references removed**.
-- Examples replaced with **neutral, research-oriented queries**.
-- Workflow and commands remain intact, fully consistent and in a single code block.